Ross-Alexandra/four-in-a-row-app/README.md

-# Inline4App
+# 4InAow App
-A basic Inline 4 app.
+A 4 in a row app to serve as a hello world to android dev.